-Additionally, we also find that many of the modern terms we use in reference to the leaders of the church, do find their roots in the New Testament, but the concept behind the words has changed to a very large degree.
-For example, "clergy" as a body of ordained religious practitioners does not exist, nor do priests.
-There were no separate Pastors and Bishops in the early church, and a "deacon" was the same as a "minister"... a servant, or one who serves, not someone in a fancy hat.
+Additionally, many of the terms used for the leaders of the are either not found in the New Testament, or the concept behind the titles has changed to a very large degree.
+For example, "clergy" as a body of ordained religious practitioners did not exist, nor did priests as understand the term.
+There were no separate Pastors and Bishops in the early church, and a "deacon" was the same as a "minister"... a servant or one who serves, not someone in a fancy hat.

 Finally, if you consider that the New Testament Christians meetings were never called a "worship service", simply because they did not gather together for corporate worship (nor to hear a sermon), one is forced to the tragic conclusion that much of the modern church has little or no idea why it exists at all, or what it is meant to do.
 Much less how the meetings are supposed to be structured and who they are supposed to be led by.